ExMember/exmember.github.io/_drafts/specifications_not_tests.md

 specifications.
 Names are important.
 If you don't believe that, rename all of your variables and methods by drawing letters from a bag of Scrabble tiles.

-Names given at random are still far better than names that are misleading.
-Calling specifications tests is like calling saddles seats.
-The distinction is subtle but very important and if you treat a saddle like a seat after a few miles your butt is going to hurt.
+Random names are still far better than names that are misleading.
+Calling a specification a test is like calling a saddle a seat.
+The distinction is subtle but very important.
+If you treat a saddle like a seat after a few miles your butt is going to hurt.

-If it comes before the application code, is necessary, and isn't used to judge developers, then you are not writing tests, you are writing specifications.
+If it comes before the application code, is necessary, and isn't used to judge developers then you are not writing tests, you are writing specifications.
 Call them that.
 If your specifications are used to drive the application development, then you are doing specification-driven development.
 Call it that.